 If you are looking for concealed carry that is small and lightweight, 45 ACP and 40 S&W ammunition may not be the most ideal.
 For the best results, you should stick with a 9mm gun.
 It's important to remember that your skills as a shooter are going to come into play here, too.

 If you are a new shooter, the 38 SPL is an excellent all-around caliber.
 Many beginners rely on this caliber to become familiar and comfortable with shooting.
 As such, you may want to seriously consider giving it a go if you're just starting out.

-A wheeled gun chambered for 38 special will provide the compact weapon you are looking for in a concealed carry pistol.
+A wheeled gun chambered for 38 special will provide the compact pistol you are looking for in a concealed carry pistol.
 It should be noted, however, that you are going to give up some speed by opting for the 38 SPL.

 You may want to stick with a semi-auto if this is important to you.
-You will get a better shot placement as a result and improve accuracy because you won't have to deal with recoil as much as you would with a revolver.
+You will get a better shot placement as a result and improve firearm's accuracy because you won't have to deal with recoil as much as you would with a revolver.

 Depending on your shooting skills, a semi-auto may be your better option for this handgun caliber.
 Semi-autos are often favored among newer shooters.
 As such, you should consider this to be a good starting point.